Jharia coalfield: Coal field

 The coal field lies in the Damodar River Valley, and covers about 110 square miles (280 square km), and produces bituminous coal suitable for coke.
 Most of India's coal comes from Jharia.
-Jharia coal mines are India's most important storehouse of prime coke coal used in blast furnaces, it consists of 23 large underground and nine large open cast mines.
+Jharia coal mines are India's largest store of prime coke coal used in blast furnaces, it consists of 23 large underground and nine large open cast mines.

 History

 The mining activities in these coalfields started in 1894 and had really intensified by 1925.
-The first Indians to arrive and break monopoly of British in Coal mining were Gujarati railway contractors from Kutch some of whom decided to plunge into the coal mining business and were thus the pioneers in starting coal mining in Jharia coalfields belt around 1890–95.
+The first Indians to arrive and break monopoly of British in coal mining were Gujarati railway contractors from Kutch some of whom decided to plunge into the coal mining business and were thus the pioneers in starting coal mining in Jharia coalfields belt around 1890–95.
 In Jharia-Dhanbad belt Seth Khora Ramji was the first Indian to break monopoly of Europeans and founded Khas Jharia, Golden Jharia, Fatehpur, Balihari, Khas Jeenagora, East Bagatdih Collieries with his brothers between 1894 and 1910.
 In Pure Jharia Colliery Khora Ramji and brothers were partners with Diwan Bahadur D.D.
 Thacker.